opencor/sundials/doc/arkode/guide/source/Usage/MRIStep_c_interface/User_callable.rst

-.. c:function:: int MRIStepSetNonlinCRDown(void* arkode_mem, realtype crdown)
+.. c:function:: int MRIStepSetNonlinCRDown(void* arkode_mem, sunrealtype crdown)

    Specifies the constant used in estimating the nonlinear solver convergence rate.